a-leithner/dct-sandbox/README.md

 which must have domain at least $`[-1, 1]`$, and `n` is the order of interpolation, i.e. the degree of the last Chebyshev polynomial to use.

-The returned callable with compute the value of `f` exactly at the Chebyshev extrema of order `n`, that is, at $`\cos(k\pi/n)`$ for $`0\leq k\leq n`$, numerical inaccuracies not withstanding.
+The returned callable will compute the value of `f` exactly at the Chebyshev extrema of order `n`, that is, at $`\cos(k\pi/n)`$ for $`0\leq k\leq n`$, numerical inaccuracies not withstanding.